AshFoster/whisky-legends/README.md

   - __As a site user I want to be able to easily register for an account so that I can have a personal account and be able to view my profile__

     - When viewing the wesbite any user that is not already signed in can navigate to the 'register' page by clicking on the 'register' link in the accounts dropdown within the navbar.
-There are also links to the register page on all 'product detail' pages in place of the 'add to wishlist' button and review form.
+There are also links to the register page on all 'product detail' pages in place of the 'add to wishlist' button and review form, and on the 'checkout' page in place of the 'save info' checkbox.
     - There is also a link to the register page on the sign in page.
     - When viewing the 'register' page the user can register for an account by filling in their email address, username, and password into the relevant fields.
 The email and username fields must be unique, and the email and password both need to be entered twice with both entries matching.
 If any of these requirements are not met, the user is made aware.
     - Upon successful submission of the form, the user is redirected to a 'verification sent' page where they're told that they've been sent an email and that they need to follow the link in the email to confirm their email address.
 The link takes the user to an 'email confirm' page where there is a 'confirm' button for them to click.
 Clicking this button confirms their email address and redirects them to the 'sign in' page where they can sign in.

   - __As a registered site user I want to be able to easily log in or log out so that I can access my personal account information__

     - When viewing the wesbite any user that is not already signed in can navigate to the 'sign in' page by clicking on the 'sign in' link in the accounts dropdown within the navbar.
-There are also links to the sign in page on all 'product detail' pages in place of the 'add to wishlist' button and review form.
+There are also links to the sign in page on all 'product detail' pages in place of the 'add to wishlist' button and review form, and on the 'checkout' page in place of the 'save info' checkbox.
     - There is also a link to the sign in page on the register page.
     - When viewing the 'sign in' page the user can sign in by filling in their email address (or username), and password into the relevant fields.
 If any of the fields are incorrect the user is made aware.
     - Upon successful submission of the form, the user is redirected to the home page where a message is displayed stating that have now been signed in.